Sunday 21 Nov 1993

 "Hence the unwarranted lesson on power and politics."
 James surmised.

 "Hence that.
 Weird of them to ask me, do you know why?"
-Hestia said capping the bottle of toothpaste.
+Hestia asked, capping the bottle of toothpaste.
 James shook his head.

 "Huh, go figure.
 I hadn't thought about that possibility."
 James said.

 "Yes, sadly no one else had either.
-For all of ten days, my parents and family thought I was a squib, and all accidental magic I might have displayed belonged to my sister."
+For all of ten days after my sister received her letter, our parents and family thought I was a squib, and all accidental magic I might have displayed belonged to my sister."
 Hestia said her voice a warm whisper in his ear.

 "Oookay.
 That seems bad."
 James said, feeling uncomfortable.
-Warm air washed over his ear as Hestia gave it a little titter at his reply.
+Warm air washed over his ear as Hestia gave it a little cold chuckle at his reply.

 "You want to know why it was weird of them to ask me?"
 James nodded numbly to her question.